1.1 Your contract is between:

 To find out more about extra charges, go to eonenergy.com/additionalcharges or call 0345 301 4905.

 5.2 Working out how much Energy you’ve used

 We’ll bill you in kilowatt hours (kWh).

-Your gas meter measures how much gas you use in either cubic meters or cubic feet.
+Your gas meter measures how much gas you use in either cubic metres or cubic feet.
 How much energy you get from that gas depends on various things, like the quality of the gas and the pressure in your pipes.
-We convert the meter reading into kilowatt hours (kWh), in like with the Gas Act 1986.
+We convert the meter reading into kilowatt hours (kWh), in line with the Gas Act 1986.